An Interpretation of Socrates

 It is possible now, though, to get a clearer understanding of Socrates' focus on definitions.

 In the Laches, Nicias tells Socrates that Laches has not been taking the right approach in "defining courage" (Laches 194c).
-He has been looking to examples to say what this virtue of character is, that courage is staying at one's post to face the enemy (Laches 190e).
-Nicias suggests instead that courage is a kind of "wisdom" (Laches 194d).
+He has been looking to examples of courage to see what courage is, that it is staying at one's post to face the enemy (Laches 190e).
+Nicias suggests that rather than something someone does, courage is a kind of "wisdom" (Laches 194d).

 "Well now, the cause of cowards being cowardly, do you call this cowardice or courage?